2024 September Trivia and History

 Lyrics relating to September

-- “Feels like snow in September - From Song: Summer Love” • One Direction*
+- “It seems like yesterday in September. - From Song: September” • Deborah Cox*

 September Trivia Question Answer: